OMRinger/Crop-Recommendation/README.md

 This project is proprietary and protected under a custom license agreement.
 For licensing information, please contact the repository owner.

-For further inquiries, including potential use cases and collaboration, please reach out to [Contact Information].
+For further inquiries, including potential use cases and collaboration, please reach out to androidextractions@gmail.com.

 ## Acknowledgments